Key Workplace Policies & Procedures

 Having written policies in place helps:

-• managers feel confident about the next steps when if they manage a team.
-Clear and helpful policies help to ensure all line managers act in the same way, in line with streamlined internal processes.
+• Managers feel confident about the next steps when they manage a team.
+Clear and helpful policies help ensure that all line managers act in the same way, in accordance with streamlined internal processes.

-• assist in clarifying and reinforcing standards expected of employees in all their professional dealings and explains what is and is not acceptable in the workplace.
+• Assist in clarifying and reinforcing standards expected of employees in all their professional dealings and explain what is and is not acceptable in the workplace.

-• ensure consistency, and in turn, reduce the risk of employees claiming they've been treated inequitably or that they have been discriminated against.
+• Ensure consistency and reduce the risk of employees claiming they've been treated inequitably or that they have been discriminated against.

 Effective Policy Management Webinar